nkamatam/Presentation/AWS Presentation.md

 * Create an Internet Gateway
 * Assign it to the new VPC that we created
 * Create a Subnet in that VPC (10.0.1.0/24)
-* Create a Security Group that Allows only Port 22, 80 and 443
+* Create a Security Group that Allows only Port 22, 80 and 443 (outbound all)
-* Create second Security Group that allows only Port 3306 (mysql)
+* Create second Security Group that allows only Port 3306 (mysql) (outbound all)
 * Create a RDS instance (MySQL)
 * Create a EC2 instance  (use the user data to install the software needed)
 * Create the sample HTML files